Interacting double dimer model on the square lattice: Model

 For \(K < 0\), one can postulate a phase where both replicas remain disordered and their flux variances \(\Phiv\spr\alpha\) remain nonzero, but where their fluctuations are strongly correlated so that the variance of the relative flux \(\langle\lvert\Phiv\spr-\rvert^2\rangle\) vanishes in the thermodynamic limit [see \reffig{fig:groundstates}(e)].
 We have previously identified such a phase, which we call `synchronized', in the double dimer model on the cubic lattice \cite{Wilkins2019}, and we demonstrate in the following that it also occurs on the square lattice.
 For \(K > 0\), we similarly identify an `antisynchronized' phase, where fluctuations are correlated between the replicas in order to reduce the amount of overlap [see \reffig{fig:groundstates}(f)].
 The relative flux \(\langle\lvert\Phiv\spr-\rvert^2\rangle\) also vanishes in the antisynchronized phase, as we argue in \refsec{doubledimermodel}.

 The monomer-confinement criterion can also be applied in the double dimer model, where we define \(G\sub{m}\) using a pair of monomers of opposite charge in the same replica, say \(\alpha = 1\).
 Each monomer then has nonzero charge for \(B\spr1\) and hence for both \(B\spr-\) and \(B\spr+\).
-They are therefore confined, with \(G\sub{m}(\Rv)\) decreasing exponentially with \(\lvert\Rv\rvert\) and hence \(\xi \sim L^0\), in the (anti)synchronized phases, where fluctuations of \(\Phiv\spr-\) are suppressed.
+They are therefore confined, with \(G\sub{m}(\Rv)\) decreasing exponentially with \(\lvert\Rv\rvert\), in the (anti)synchronized phases, where fluctuations of \(\Phiv\spr-\) are suppressed.

-To provide a signature of the synchronized phase, one can instead insert pairs of monomers in both replicas simultaneously.
+To distinguish the columnar-ordered phases from the (anti)synchronized phases, one can instead insert pairs of monomers in both replicas simultaneously.
 Two monomers, one in each replica, on the same lattice site form a double charge for \(B\spr+\), but have zero net charge for \(B\spr-\).
-We therefore expect such objects to be quasideconfined even when the relative flux variance is suppressed.
+We therefore expect such objects to be confined only when the total flux variance is suppressed.
 Explicitly, we define the double monomer distribution function as \(G\sub{d}(\rv_+ - \rv_-) = Z\sub{d}(\rv_+,\rv_-)/Z\), where \(Z\sub{d}\) is the sum of Boltzmann weights of all configurations with a pair of monomers fixed at \(\rv_+\) and \(\rv_-\) in each replica.
-Both in the (unsynchronized) Coulomb phase and in the (anti)synchronized phases, \(G\sub{d}(\Rv)\) decreases only algebraically with \(\lvert\Rv\rvert\).
-(We show this directly in \refapp{ddmgdinthe(anti)synchronizedphases} using an effective field theory.)
+In the columnar-ordered phases, $G\sub{d}(\Rv)$ decreases exponentially with $\lvert \Rv \rvert$, whereas in both the (unsynchronized) Coulomb phase and the (anti)synchronized phases, \(G\sub{d}(\Rv)\) decreases only algebraically with \(\lvert\Rv\rvert\).
+[For the (anti)synchronized phases, we show this directly in \refapp{ddmgdinthe(anti)synchronizedphases} using an effective field theory.]